v-vedantha/game-sim/README.md

 ---
 ## Terminology
-- Suit: Spades, Clubs, Hearts, Diamons
+- **Suit**: Spades, Clubs, Hearts, Diamons
-- Value: The value of a card.
+- **Value**: The value of a card.
 2-10, J-A
-- HoleCards: The two cards that each player has.
+- **HoleCards**: The two cards that each player has.
 Not visible to other players
-- Board: Up to 5 community cards everyone can see and use to construct a hand
+- **Board**: Up to 5 community cards everyone can see and use to construct a hand
-- Deck: The deck of cards
+- **Deck**: The deck of cards
-- Runout: The sequence of cards dealt after some point in the game.
+- **Runout**: The sequence of cards dealt after some point in the game.
-- Pot: The money people have bet
+- **Pot**: The money people have bet
-- Call, Fold, Raise, Check, All In: The usual poker actions
+- **Call, Fold, Raise, Check, All In**: The usual poker actions
-- TableCards: The cards on the table (i.e. all the cards in a game)
+- **TableCards**: The cards on the table (i.e. all the cards in a game)
-- Hand: 5 cards you can construct using your two hole cards and the board.
+- **Hand**: 5 cards you can construct using your two hole cards and the board.
-- Rank of a hand/Primary hand: Royal flush, Pair, Quads etc.
+- **Rank of a hand/Primary hand**: Royal flush, Pair, Quads etc.
-- Strength: How strong a hand is.
+- **Strength**: How strong a hand is.
 Strengths can be compared.
 Rank + kickers.
-- Kickers: When two hands with the same rank are compared, they could still differ in kickers.
+- **Kickers**: When two hands with the same rank are compared, they could still differ in kickers.
 For example, an Ace high flush beats a king high flush becase the Ace kicker beats the King.
 This is slightly different from the usual definition because kickers includes the cards that make up the primary hand
-- Street: Preflop, Flop, Turn, River.
+- **Street**: Preflop, Flop, Turn, River.
 Streets tell you how many cards are dealt to the board.
 On the flop there are 3, turn has 4, and river has 5.
-- Round: Somewhat similar to street.
+- **Round**: Somewhat similar to street.
 Used mostly interchangably.
-- Betting round: Each street opens up a new round of betting.
+- **Betting round**: Each street opens up a new round of betting.
-- Potential: The potential of a hand is the hands you might make if the correct cards are dealt to the board.
+- **Potential**: The potential of a hand is the hands you might make if the correct cards are dealt to the board.
 ---

 ## Features